-The calculator is shipped with three mercury batteries.
-A fresh set of three mercury or silver oxide batteries provides approximately one year of normal use.
-(Alkaline batteries last about half as long.)
-However, expected battery life depends on how the calculator is used.
+The calculator is shipped with three button-cell batteries.
+Battery life depends on how the calculator is used.
 Printing and long calculations require much more power than other operations.

 Use only fresh button-cell batteries.
 Do not use rechargeable batteries.
-The following batteries are recommended for use.
-Not all batteries are available in all countries.